gwlucastrig/Tinfour/README.md

    large datasets, you may include the Java runtime option -Xmx1500m or larger to increase the heap size.

+### Current Work ###
+The primary feature missing from the current version of Tinfour is support for the Constrained Delaunay Triangulation (CDT).
+This feature will handle breakline features, boundaries, and other linear features representing discontinuities in the modeled surface.
+As of 12 November 2016, I have completed the preliminary implementation of this feature and am debugging and testing the code.
+Expect to see an update adding CDT's to Tinfour just in time for Christmas.

 ### The Wish List ###
-The primary feature remaining for future work in Tinfour is support for the constrained Delaunay triangulation to handle breakline features, boundaries, and other linear features representing discontinuities in the modeled surface.
-I am currently planning an implementationfor this feature and welcome any insights into practical issues that you may have.
+If you are interested in seeing new capabilities added to Tinfour, I have a couple of ideas and would like to hear about yours.

 I would very much like to extend the Lidar file reader to be able to process the compressed LAZ format files.
 Doing so would make file access far more conveient.
-I'd also like to have the reader obtain the metadata from LAS files, particularly those elements using Well-Known Text (WKT) format and GeoTIFF tags.
+I'd also like to have the extend the support for metadata obtained from LAS files, particularly those elements using Well-Known Text (WKT) format and GeoTIFF tags.

 I'd like to see an extension of Tinfour to build Voronoi Diagrams and perhaps conduct rendering and analysis using that graphical structure